HarwinBorger/SpaceFramework/README.md

 # SpaceFramework
-The SpaceFramework is a high-end front-end framework which focuses on delivering excellent and pixel perfect user interfaces.
+The SpaceFramework is a front-end framework build in SASS which focuses on building websites rapidly, responsive and pixel perfect.
+The framework helps you with centralizing typography, centralizing layouts elements and delivering vertical alignment on typography and elements.
+Each component you create, can be placed modular in the website and writing exceptions belongs to the past.

-The purpose is create common vertical rhythm between components and typographic elements.
-This is done by centralizing all distances, alignments and font-presets.

-You can also use typographic alignments like:
- * Baseline alignments
- * Capline alignments
- * Median alignments
- * Cross alignments

-By centralizing similarities between main components, it fits well with the principles of Atomic Design.
+Were most front-end frameworks focus only on the horizontal grid, the SpaceFramework works differently.
+Instead it has a strong focus on the vertical grid and the vertical rhythms.
+The horizontal grid is of course just as important.
+But there are plenty of those already.
+The vertical algorithm ensures you perfect balanced websites.

-The core of SpaceFramework lies in the use of a shared unit that connects all common parts.
-This unit is called the *Space-Unit*.
+The core of the framework lays in the use of the so called Space-Units.
+With Space-Units, a virtual grid is created on which every element in the website is aligned on.

 ## Recommended to use
 - Space Framework is build on top of Foundation.
 However we made